AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51238-inventory-source-removed-when-updating-configurable-product-and-editing-the-price.md

 title: "ACSD-51238: Inventory source is removed when updating a configurable product and editing the price"
 description: Apply the ACSD-51238 patch to fix the Adobe Commerce issue where the inventory source is removed when updating a configurable product and editing the price.
 ---
-# ACSD-51238: Inventory source removed when updating configurable product and editing the price
+# ACSD-51238: Inventory source is removed when updating a configurable product and editing the price

 The ACSD-51238 patch fixes the issue where the inventory source is removed when updating configurable product and editing the price.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.32 is installed.
 The patch ID is ACSD-51238.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.